realm/realm-swift/README.md

 defaults to `/usr/local`.

-By default, the configuration step uses `which tightdb-config` to locate the installation of the TightDB core library.
-If this is not appropriate, because you have multiple versions of the TightDB core library installed, or `tightdb-config` is not available in your `PATH`, set the environment variable `TIGHTDB_CONFIG` before calling `sh build.sh config`.
+By default, the configuration step uses `which tightdb-config` to locate the installation of the Realm core library.
+If this is not appropriate, because you have multiple versions of the Realm core library installed, or `tightdb-config` is not available in your `PATH`, set the environment variable `TIGHTDB_CONFIG` before calling `sh build.sh config`.
 For example: